 The second edition of the Global Chemicals Outlook

-The full Global Chemicals Outlook II (advance version) is now available as information document for the third meeting of the Open-ended Working Group of the International Conference on Chemicals Management (SAICM/OEWG.3/INF/25).
-It was launched electronically at a technical briefing held on 1 April 2019 in Montevideo, Uruguay, and attended by more than 150 participants.
+The full Global Chemicals Outlook II was launched electronically on 29 April 2019 in Geneva, Switzerland, at a side event at the meetings of the conferences of the Parties to the Basel, Rotterdam and Stockholm conventions.
 The Synthesis Report was launched on 11 March 2019 at the fourth session of the UN Environment Assembly.
-A shorter Summary for Policymakers was tabled as a working document of the fourth session of the United Nations Environment Assembly and is available in all six UN languages.
+A shorter Summary for Policymakers was tabled as working document of the fourth session of the UN Environment Assembly and is available in all six UN languages.

 Process and mandate for the Global Chemicals Outlook II

 The Global Chemicals Outlook II has been prepared over the past three years through a process involving more than 400 scientists and experts around the world under the guidance of the Steering Committee of the Global Chemicals Outlook II with participation from all regions and a wide range of stakeholders.
 The report has been developed in response to Governing Council decision 27/12, adopted in 2013, and United Nations Environment Assembly resolution 2/7, adopted in 2016.